Joggers out in solidarity with Arbery

 Video

-People have been dedicating their workouts to Ahmaud Arbery who was shot and killed while out jogging after a confrontation with two white men in Brunswick, Georgia.
+People have been dedicating their workouts to Ahmaud Arbery, who was shot and killed while out jogging.

-Gregory McMichael and his son Travis face murder and assault charges.
-They claim they thought he was a burglary suspect at the time.

-The case drew national attention after a video of the shooting emerged on Tuesday.

 -